What is the Mann Whitney U Test?

 - Avoids the interpretation issues discussed above.

-In short, use this nonparametric test when you’re specifically interested in the medians, or you can’t use the t-test because you have a small, nonnormal sample.
+In short, use this nonparametric analysis when you’re specifically interested in the medians, have ordinal data, or can’t use the t-test because you have a small, nonnormal sample.

 Mann Whitney U Test Example

-Suppose you’re a paint supplier, and you’re testing the median number of months that two paints last on test surfaces.
+Suppose you’re a paint supplier, and you’re evaluating the median number of months that two paints last.

 Let’s perform the analysis!
 Download the CSV dataset to try it yourself: MannWhitney.